 British Geological Survey

 If you make a formal complaint, please provide all relevant information to help us deal with the issue as quickly as possible.

 We will send you a written acknowledgement of your complaint within five working days and will endeavour to provide a full response as soon as possible.

-The Executive Director, Prof. John Ludden, may initiate further investigations and reply to you directly with his findings.
+The BGS Director, Dr Karen Hanghøj, may initiate further investigations and reply to you directly with her findings.

 We aim to provide a full response within twenty working days unless we need further information from you.

-The BGS is part of the Natural Environment Research Council (NERC), which is the UK's main agency for funding and managing research, training, and knowledge exchange in the environmental sciences.
+The BGS is a research centre of the NERC, which is the UK’s main agency for funding and managing research, training, and knowledge exchange in the environmental sciences.